Bali Itinerary for 10 days, is it enough? Bali is easily the most popular island in Indonesia, and maybe even Asia!

 Days 3-6 Ubud

-Next up on our Bali Itinerary for 10 days is the wonderful Ubud.
-Ubud is around 2.5 hours from Canggu, I used Grab as my mode of transport which was around 120,000 Rp.
+Next up on our Bali Itinerary is the wonderful Ubud.
+Ubud is around 2.5 hours from Canggu, I used Grab as my mode of transport which was around 200,000 Rp.
 You can also get a shared bus which is a much cheaper option but you will need to go to a specific departure point at a certain time, you can try either Kura Kura Bus or Perama Bus.
-Alternatively, you can ask either hotel to organise the journey.
+Alternatively, you can ask either hotel to organise the journey or a private driver.

-Ubud to me is the cultural hub of Bali, it is surrounded by rice paddies and lush rainforest, making it a breath of fresh air from the busier likes of Seminyak and Canggu.
+Ubud, to me is the cultural hub of Bali, it is surrounded by rice paddies and lush rainforest, making it a breath of fresh air from the busier likes of Seminyak and Canggu.
 Especially if you stay on the outskirts of town.
 Come here to recharge, meditate, take part in yoga classes and see another side of Bali.
-The calming atmosphere, amazing restaurants, incredible landscapes and culture make Ubud a must stay location!
-Don’t miss out of the best infinity pool in Bali or an amazing day trip of the Mount Batur sunrise trek!
+The calming atmosphere, amazing restaurants, incredible landscapes and culture make Ubud a must-stay location on your Bali Itinerary!
+Don’t miss out on the best infinity pool in Bali or an amazing day trip of the Mount Batur sunrise trek!

 What to do in Ubud